 A trip to the veterinarian can be very stressful for a cat.
 In fact, it can lead to anxiety around car rides and travel in the future, even when you're not taking your cat to the vet.

-Getting our cat to an annual wellness exam isn’t always easy.
+Getting our cats to their annual wellness exams isn’t always easy.

 Life can get in the way.
 There are cat carriers, broken down cars, sick children, and a late mailman with a package you must sign for.